 npm install puppeteer-firefox

-⚠️ Pay attention - the API isn’t totally ready yet and implemented progressively.
+⚠️ Pay attention - the API integration isn’t totally ready yet and implemented progressively.
 Also, it’s better to check out the implementation status here.

 Imagine that instead of recreating a browser instance each time, which is pretty expensive operation, we could use the same instance but separate it into different individual sessions which belong to this shared browser.